joinpursuit/AC_4_Web/units/html/lessons/api_intro.md

 * **Manipulating documents in the browser**: The DOM API (that's an API!!? 🤯), as you know, allows you to manipulate HTML and CSS thus styling the page.
 * **Drawing and manipulating graphics**: Allow you to programmatically update the pixel data contained in an HTML `<canvas>` element to create 2D and 3D scenes.
 Canvas and WebGL are two common tools you may use.
 Such APIs are often combined with APIs for creating animation loops (such as `window.requestAnimationFrame()`) and others to make constantly updating scenes like cartoons and games.
 * **Fetch data from the server**: This is the **MOST COMMON** use you will find for APIs and is typically what people mean when they say _API_.
 These APIs can also be used to update small sections of a webpage on their own.
-This seemingly small detail has had a huge impact on the performance and behaviour of sites — if you just need to update a stock listing or list of available new stories, doing it instantly without having to reload the whole entire page from the server can make the site or app feel much more responsive and "snappy".
+This seemingly small detail has had a huge impact on the performance and behavior of sites — if you just need to update a stock listing or list of available new stories, doing it instantly without having to reload the whole entire page from the server can make the site or app feel much more responsive and "snappy".
 APIs that make this possible include XMLHttpRequest and the Fetch API.
 You will learn the term Ajax in coming lessons, which describes this technique.

 ### How do APIs work?